bokand/URLBarSizing/README.md

   largest possible viewable area (i.e. with the URL bar hidden).
   + *IE* - Since the URL bar doesn't hide window.innerHeight doesn't change.
 It does not include the top controls while outerWidth does.

+## Proposed Changes to Chrome

+Clearly this is an interop disaster.
+I propose we make some small changes to Chrome to help the situation:

+  1. Don't resize the ICB due to the URL bar.
+This is painful for users since the page get a relayout each time the user changes the scroll direction.
+It's painful for developers because that's not how any of the other mobile browsers work.
+For compatibilities sake, lets make the ICB sized statically to the *smallest possible viewable area*.
+  2. Make vh units relative to a static containing block.
+This means an author's 'vh' sized fonts wont change size each time the user scrolls in a new direction.
+It might be conceptually nice to make this relative to the proposed-static ICB (i.e. the smallest possible viewable area) but Safari already uses the opposite.
+Web authors' lives are difficult enought; in the name of compatibility, I propose we do the same thing as Safari and make vh units relative to the *largest possible viewable area*.

+Some notes:

+#1 means that, when the top controls are showing, percentage-based heights will differ on elements based on whether they
+are position:fixed or not. position:fixed elements with percentage based heights will resize when the top controls are hidden or shown.

+#2 means that vh units will not resize as a result of top controls, regardless of what their position: property is.

+It will be a little more work to make non-fixed elements fill the viewport after scrolling.
+I believe in most cases you'd want this for position:fixed elements anyway.
+In the cases that remain, we can get back to todays behavior by explicitly sizing the root element to window.innerHeight in the resize handler.